Understanding I2C Protocol

 As you might have noticed above that master is pulling SDA and SCL high and low.
 To ensure this operation a PULL-UP register (typically 4k7) must be connected to SDA and SCL.

 First start (S) is transmitted by microcontroller.
-Next uc sends address of the device, on receiving address, device sends the A (ack) signal back to uc.
+Next controller sends the address of the device, on receiving address, device sends the A (ack) signal back to master (controller).

-At last uc sends P( stop) signal to indicate the end of communication.
+At last controller sends P( stop) signal to indicate the end of communication.

 I2C is used in number of communications devices.
 For eg- RTC (ds1307), Lcd, OLEDs, Accelerometer (ADXL345), temperature sensors, pressure sensors, etc.